Irev-Dev/cadhub/README.md

 In progress, though can be [seen on Figma](https://www.figma.com/file/VUh53RdncjZ7NuFYj0RGB9/CadHub?node-id=0%3A1)

 ## Integrations
 The OpenSCAD and CadQuery integrations work by leveraging each of their cli tools in a docker image.
 It's currently deployed to AWS and can be found [here](https://github.com/Irev-Dev/cadhub/tree/main/app/api/src/docker).
+JSCAD integration runs directly in the browser.

 ## Docs
 Docs are hosted at [learn.cadhub.xyz](http://learn.cadhub.xyz/).
 It includes a OpenSCAD tutorial at this point, and more is coming.
 The docs can be found in this repo at [docs](https://github.com/Irev-Dev/cadhub/tree/main/docs)